Legal and regulatory

-The word "partner" is used to refer to members and certain consultants of Macfarlanes LLP.
-A list of members, all of whom are solicitors of England and Wales, is open for inspection at the above address.
+The word "partner" is used to refer to members and certain non-member consultants of Macfarlanes LLP.
+A list of members of Macfarlanes LLP is open for inspection at its registered office.

 The firm is not authorised under the Financial Services and Markets Act 2000, but we are able in certain circumstances to offer a limited range of investment services to clients because we are authorised and regulated by the Solicitors Regulation Authority.
 We can provide these investment services if they are an incidental part of the professional services we have been engaged to provide.